Current Travel Advisories

-Effective October 28, 2021 the Australian Government began to again provide individual country travel advice - please see the map below for overview and go to the Smartraveller webside for individual country advice.
+In October, 2021 the Australian Government began to again provide individual country travel advice - please see the map below for a current overview and go to the Smartraveller webside for individual country advice.

 Changes to entry and exit requirements for travel into and out of Australia came into effect on 18 April 2022.
 Pre-departure testing is no longer required and when travelling to Australia there is no longer a requirement to provide a negative COVID-19 test result prior to boarding a plane.
 However, transport providers, transit locations and the state or territory you arrive in may still have testing requirements, so you must still check prior to travel.